 Michael Kors Access Grayson and Sofie

 If you want a good looking Wear OS smartwatch, Fossil is currently serving up some of the best options right now.
-Its Michael Kors Access collection are definitely the models that stand out above the rest.
+And its Michael Kors Access collection is definitely the models that stand out above the rest.